NEW SITE

 I have never forgotten the children I worked with so long ago and how delighted they were to see what they could accomplish.
 And I frequently hear from parents now with children struggling to read.
 So, I’m offering this approach to help preschool, K-2, and remedial students avoid or recover from unnecessary struggle and failure.

-Sharing this approach is a volunteer project in my retirement, and this website is a work in progress.
-Try as I may, I can’t find a technician (at least one I can afford) to make its messaging buttons work properly!
-So, if you have questions, you can contact me through my Facebook Group, Helping All Kids Write to Read.
+Sharing this approach is a volunteer project in my retirement.
+This website is a work in progress.
+Try as I may, I can’t find a technician (at least one I can afford) to makethe messaging buttons work properly!
+So, if you have questions or comments, please contact me through my Facebook Group, Helping All Kids Write to Read.

 Scroll to Top